Nonparametric Modern Hopfield Models: Nonparametric Modern Hopfield Models

 \section{Nonparametric Modern Hopfield Models}

-\textbf{Overview of Our Framework.} \begin{itemize} \item In \cref{sec:retreival_dyn}, we formulate the memory storage and retrieval of modern Hopfield models as a nonparametric regression problem.
+\textbf{High-Level Overview.} \begin{itemize} \item In \cref{sec:retreival_dyn}, we formulate the memory storage and retrieval of modern Hopfield models as a nonparametric regression problem.
 We first align the definition of $\calT$ (the retrieval dynamics \eqref{eqn:retrival_dyn}) with a nonparametric regression problem subject to a set of query-memory pairs.
 Then, by solving for optimality, we derive a nonparametric formulation of $\calT$.
-We provide a high-level visualization of our framework in \cref{fig:visualization}.

 \item In \cref{sec:sparse_structured_MHM}, we showcase our framework with two special cases: the standard dense modern Hopfield model \cite{ramsauer2020hopfield} (\cref{thm:SVR_Hopfield}), and a new, efficient sparse-structured modern Hopfield model (\cref{thm:SVR_sparse_Hopfield}). \end{itemize}